 Regardless of scale, all types of eCommerce websites are victims of security contingencies.
 What makes eCommerce such an appealing target for cybercriminals is the volume and sensitivity of the data they deal with.
 Millions of customers share their banking information, personal details, and other critical data when they register to use.

 Even giants like Target and eBay have fallen prey to these attacks.
-So, what should you do differently to ensure impeccable security measures for your business when even tech biggies are struggling with it?
+So, what should you do differently to ensure impeccable security for your ecommerce website or business when even tech biggies are struggling with it?

-In this article, we’ll discuss in length – How to secure your eCommerce business from the most imminent threats out there.
+In this article, we’ll discuss in length – 5 Security Measures for Your eCommerce Website/Business.

 Firstly, let us understand some of the most distinguished and common threats that hamper merchants from doing business effectively –